MohamedImran10/SmartLoan_AI/README.md

 ## 🔐 Privacy & Security

-- No data is permanently stored except prediction logs
+- Predictions are logged locally for audit trails
 - Model runs locally on your server
-- No third-party API calls
+- No third-party API calls required
-- GDPR-compliant logging
+- Data handling follows best practices

 ---